cfengine/design-center/tools/cf-sketch/README.md

-cfsketch: Pug edition (sketch layout and activation RFC)
+cf-sketch: Hound edition (sketch layout and activation RFC)
 ==========

-Welcome to cfsketch.
+Welcome to cf-sketch.
 The flexibility of awk, the power of sed, the appeal of dd... wait that's wrong.

-Welcome to cfsketch.
+Welcome to cf-sketch.
 A new world awaits you, citizen... wait that's wrong too, that's phase 2.
 Shhh.

-Welcome to cfsketch!
+Welcome to cf-sketch!
 This is a "sortoff" tool: "sortoff like CPAN, sortoff like a package manager..."

 The goal is to make Design Center sketches easy to install and manage.
 So, let's talk about the terminology.

 Definitions
 ----------

-cfsketch repository: a directory hierarchy with sketches in it, local or remote.
+cf-sketch repository: a directory hierarchy with sketches in it, local or remote.

 parameters: data external to cfengine and the sketch, which is used to configure the sketch.
 If bundles were functions, parameters would be their... ummm... parameters.
 Right.

 parameter metadata: a way for the sketch to declare that it uses certain parameters.

 sketch entry point and entry bundle: the single way to run a sketch externally.
 The entry point is a file; the entry bundle is a bundle in that file that has parameter metadata.
-So basically it's a way for cfsketch to know what to run.
+So basically it's a way for cf-sketch to know what to run.

 sketch installation: this is how sketches are installed in a repository.